top of page

 Anchor 2

-NTG and LuMind IDSC Foundation Undertake Effort to Create
+NTG and LuMind IDSC Foundation Collective Effort to Create

-Equivalency in Criteria Used to Determine Access to FDA Approved Alzheimer's Therapeutics
+Equivalency in Criteria Used to Determine Access to FDA Approved Alzheimer's Disease Modifying Therapeutics

 At issue is that States current eligibility criteria for accessing newly authorized, by the Food and Drug Administration (FDA), Alzheimer's therapeutics for use with the general population are not appropriate for individuals with Down syndrome who are living with the disease.
 The criteria for patients with Late Onset Alzheimer’s Disease (LOAD) focus on age, exclusion of non-Alzheimer’s causes for dementia, demonstrated cognitive impairment due to mild cognitive impairment or mild Alzheimer's disease, and biomarker indicators of amyloid plaques presence.